Let’s Go Fishing Productions

 Goal and Mission Statement

-Let’s Go Fishing Productions is a 501c3 non-profit organization that provides special kids day programs for the disabled, sports shows, conservation events, and a host of outdoor adventure activities that enrich people’s lives.
-We desire to encourage, educate, equip, and empower people to better appreciate and understand the great outdoors.
-LGFP also supports other non-profit organizations.
-By providing platforms for service organizations to assist with LGFP events we help service the greater San Francisco Bay Area.
-We also provide video production and travel consulting services.
+Let’s Go Fishing Productions is a 501c3 non-profit organization that provides special kids day programs for the disabled, sports show events, conservation activities, and a host of outdoor adventure clinics that enrich people’s lives.
+We desire to encourage, educate, equip, and empower people to better appreciate and understand the God’s great outdoors.
+LGFP also supports other non-profit organizations by providing opportunities for service organizations to assist with LGFP events.
+We service the greater San Francisco Bay Area and Northern Idaho.
+LGFP also provides video production and travel consulting services.

 SPECIAL KIDS DAY PROGRAMS – History

-Some forty years and 132 events later, LGFP continues to provide a host of programs for kids and adults with disabilities.
-To date LGFP has served over 40,000 kids with disabilities and thousands of disabled adults.
-LGFP has also delivered several programs especially prepared for our disabled military veterans.
+Some thirty-five years and almost 200 events later, LGFP continues to provide a host of programs for kids and adults with disabilities.
+To date, LGFP has served over 50,000 kids with disabilities and thousands of disabled adults.
+LGFP has also delivered several programs specially prepared for our disabled military veterans.

 Several community service organizations now assist with these programs including Rotary, Kiwanis, Lions, Native Sons, Redwood Christian Schools, and some local high schools.